The Woman’s Franchise League of Indiana was divided into 13 districts.

 The quilt is nowhere to be found today.

-Her sister Debra Weaver who was living with them married a Dodson, and another sister married a M L Wood with whom she moved to South Bend.
+Her sister Debra Weaver who was living with them.
+She was married to Hershel Wood Dodson, and another sister married a M L Wood with whom she moved to South Bend.
 A third sister, Mrs. Otto Jones took trips with Stella to South Bend to visit the family.

 We have but scratched the surface in this matter.